paul-barry-kenzan/pipeline-test-node/README.md

 # Overview

 Gulp Pipeline that allows you to validate the js files within your project.
+This pipeline is opinionated to company specs.
 It defines an object that contains a validateJS() function.
 The function will use ESLint to complete the task.